serrrfirat/console-pets/README.md

 npm install console-pets
 ```

+**ES Modules**: Console Pets now uses ES modules!
+Make sure your project has `"type": "module"` in package.json or use `.mjs` file extensions.

 Console Pets automatically creates a `.console-pets.config.js` file in your project root when installed, so you can customize settings right away!

 ## Quick Start